Bunne/SecureDesktopSnapchat/README.md

 SecureDesktopSnapchat
 =====================

-A secure Snapchat-like application for desktop computers.
+A secure Snapchat-like application for OS X.

 Created as part of the **CS469: Security Engineering, Fall 2013**, course at George Mason University.

 Authors
 -------
+* Cameron Pelkey
 * Mike Brooks
-* Cameron Pelkey
 * John Reynolds

 Implementation
 --------------
 ### Image Processing
-* **OpenCV** is used for capturing image data from a webcam and displaying this image to both host and recipient.
+* The in-built **iSight** camera is used for capturing image data.
 * At no point is the actual image file written onto the disk.

 ### Security
-* Image data is encrypted using **NaCl**, **OpenSSL**, or a similar open source cryptographic library.
+* Image data is encrypted using **OpenSSL**.
+* **Public/Private key encryption** is used to secure image data.
-* Image data is encrypted immediately upon confirmation by the host and securely sent to one or more recipients.
+* Image data is encrypted immediately and securely sent to one or more recipients.
 * Upon acceptance by the recipient, the file is decrypted and displayed for a pre-set length of time.
-* Any attempt to take a snapshot of this file through traditional means (i.e. _Print Screen_) is prevented while the image is being displayed to ensure the overal integrity of the system.
+* Any and all images generated on the system while the program is operating are destroyed for the sake of security.
 * When the length of the display time has elapsed, the image data is destroyed.